 In all its activities, the Union shall observe the principle of the equality of its citizens, who shall receive equal attention from its institutions, bodies, offices and agencies.
 Every national of a Member State shall be a citizen of the Union.
-Citizenship of the Union shall be additional to national citizenship and shall not replace it.
+Citizenship of the Union shall be additional to and not replace national citizenship.

-1. The functioning of the Union shall be founded on representative democracy.

-2. Citizens are directly represented at Union level in the European Parliament.
+- 1. The functioning of the Union shall be founded on representative democracy. - 2.
+Citizens are directly represented at Union level in the European Parliament.